 But food doesn’t need to be such a time and energy drain.

 After trying pretty much every meal planning strategy under the sun, I’ve found that the easiest way to simplify food is by creating and following a minimalist meal plan.

 Because my family prefers variety more than I necessarily need, I found this course helpful in creating a minimalist meal plan with enough variety to satisfy them, and enough simplicity to satisfy me.

 If you’re in the habit of responding with a “Yes” to every request of your time, you are making your life so much more complicated that it needs to be.

 You will either be overcommitted and drained or constantly wasting energy backpedaling on your commitments.

-Make “no” or some version of “I’ll need to think about that” your default response.
+Make a gracious “no” your default response (some version of “I’ll have to think about that” can be a stepping stone to a the gracious “no”).
 Then actually take time to think about it, and don’t second guess your decision.

 A cluttered schedule can increase your stress levels as much as, or more than, a cluttered home.